-‘Destiny 2’ Xbox One X and PlayStation 4 Pro Updates Worthless Unless Bungie Creates More Content Says Gamers
+‘Destiny 2’ Xbox One X And PlayStation 4 Pro Updates Worthless Unless Bungie Creates More Content Say Gamers

 Overall, gamers seem unhappy with how the game’s content is progressing.
 Bungie’s upcoming updates don’t appear to address the concerns players have with the game.
 For now, at least, gamers will have to wait a bit more to see if their concerns are ever addressed in the future.

-[Featured Image by BagoGames|Flickr|Cropped and Resized|CC BY 2.0]
+[Featured Image by BagoGames | Flickr | Cropped and Resized | CC BY 2.0]